termsurf/flow.js/book/compiler.md

    lookups.
 4. Use final data structure for checking against rules.

+The trie will get saved to JSON, possibly over multiple files, which will then be loaded into memory.

 ## Ideas

 - Word frequency stored for base words using a hash table.
 Then when you use a trie to find all matches, you can find their frequencies to sort them.

+1. Convert hunspell en_US.aff to book code.
+2. Generate Trie from book code.
+Generate pronunciations to put into it.
+3. Optimize Trie with keys to remove duplication.

 ## Resources